hibachrach/sidekiq-disposal/README.md

 This piece of middleware checks each job, after it's been dequeued, but before its `#perform` has been called, to see if it should be disposed of.
 If the job is marked for disposal (by Job ID, Batch ID, or Job Class), a corresponding error is raised by the middleware.

-A Job marked `:kill` will raise a `Sidekiq::Disposal::JobKilled` error, while one marked `:drop` will raise `Sidekiq::Disposal::JobDropped`.
+A Job marked `:kill` will raise a `Sidekiq::Disposal::JobKilled` error, while one marked `:discard` will raise `Sidekiq::Disposal::JobDiscarded`.
 Out of the box, these errors will cause [Sidekiq's error handling and retry mechanism][sidekiq-retries] to kick in, re-enqueueing the Job.
 And round-and-round it will go until the default error/death handling kicks in.